AdityaRajSingh/Block-Vote/Other Readme.md

 cast a vote.

 ### Casting a vote:
 Casting the vote will be done through a friendly user interface.
-For each voter a token is generated known as Ethereum, with initial Boolean value one, once a vote is casted it becomes 0.
-A voter can cast a vote if and only if Ethereum value is 1.
+For each voter a token is generated known as Ethereum, with initial Boolean value one, once a vote is casted it becomes zero.
+A voter can cast a vote if and only if Ethereum value is one.
 In this way revoting problem is resolved.

 ### Encrypting votes:
 After the user casts his vote, the system will generate an input that contains the voter identification